 Microsoft Outlook 2010's holiday file has some incorrect holidays listed, including incorrect dates for Easter Monday between 2013 and 2019.
 An updated holiday list is available from Outlook Tips.

-Microsoft Outlook 2007′s holiday list included dates through 2012.
-To add current holidays to Outlook 2007, 2003, or 2002, users will need to download an updated holiday file.
-I have a HOL file for Outlook 2007, 2003, 2002 at Outlook Tips.
+Microsoft Outlook 2007's holiday list included dates through 2012.
+To add current holidays to Outlook 2007 and 2003, users will need to download an updated holiday file.
+I have a HOL file for Outlook 2007 and 2003 at Outlook Tips.
 Double click on the HOL file to open the Add Holidays dialog.

 Additionally, Microsoft released an updated holiday list for Outlook 2007.
-This list is identical to the Outlook 2010 holidays (and to the Outlook-Tips file) and contains dates though 2020/2028.
-Unfortunatly, it does a version check and only works with Outlook 2007 SP2 or SP3.
-You can download the Microsoft installation file here.
+This list is identical to the Outlook 2010 holidays (and to the Outlook-Tips file) and contains dates through 2020/2028.
+Unfortunately, it does a version check and only works with Outlook 2007 SP2 or SP3.
 This update contains a HOL file identical to the HOL file available on Outlook Tips.
 The Outlook Tips file is also easier to use: download then double click on the HOL.
 You do not need to go into Calendar Options to open the Add Holidays dialog.

 For more information and links to updated holiday lists for older versions of Outlook, see Missing Holidays on our Outlook-Tips website.